-We run AdWords campaigns for some products we sell, and we use tracking links as the links in the ads.
-So, occasionally, I'll look through shopping cart order for sales that don't carry a tracking link from our PPC campaigns and look back to see how we acquired those customers to begin with and what their history has been.
+We ran AdWords campaigns for a group of products we used to sell, and we used tracking links as the links in the ads.
+Occasionally, I would look through shopping cart order for sales that didn't carry a tracking link from our PPC campaigns and look back to see how we acquired those customers to begin with, and what their history had been.

-Generally I'll choose a just a few of those orders at random, and search our database to see if the companies have previously ordered from us.
+Generally I'd choose a just a few of those orders at random, and search our database to see if the companies had previously ordered from us.
 (We sell to businesses, so most orders have company names in them.)
-If they have, then I pull up all their past orders, add up the total dollar amount of their purchases, and look at how long they've been a customer.
-I also look at the first order they ever placed with us to see if it came in through a click on one of our ads.
-This helps me gain some perspective on the value of our ads long-term.
+If they had, then I'd pull up all their past orders, add up the total dollar amount of their purchases, and look at how long they'd been a customer.
+I also looked at the first order they ever placed with us to see if it came in through a click on one of our ads.
+That helped me gain some perspective on the value of our ads long-term.

-What I've found, is that many of our repeat-order customers first found our site by clicking on one of our AdWords ads.
-Furthermore, the lifetime value of our customers make the pay-per-click fees we incur to acquire them worthwhile.
+What I found, is that many of our repeat-order customers first found our site by clicking on one of our AdWords ads.
+Furthermore, the lifetime value of those customers made the pay-per-click fees we incurred to acquire them worthwhile.

-I've also found that the individuals who place the orders sometimes change jobs, and if they're doing the same job at a different company, they place orders with us for their new employer.
-It's not unusual for their former employer to continue to order from us, too.
+I also found that the individuals who placed the orders sometimes changed jobs, and if they were doing the same job at a different company, they placed orders with us for their new employer.
+It wasn't unusual for their former employer to continue to order from us, too.

-We know, too, that many of our repeat customers click on our ads, and then once they reach our website, they pick up the phone and call us to place an order.
-Those orders never show up with a referrer in our shopping cart, even though they happen because of a click on one of our PPC ads.
+We knew, too, that many of our new customers clicked on our ads, and then once they reached our website, theyld pick up the phone and call us to place an order.
+Those orders nevered showed up with a referrer in our shopping cart, even though they happened because of a click on one of our PPC ads.

-Reviewing sales in this way does not, of course, tell us the exact ROI for our pay-per-click ads.
-But it does show us how we continue to benefit from a click long after the initial visit and purchase.
-That information, along with other statistics we gather (such as the average dollar amount of shopping cart orders), helps us determine what we should spend on advertising.
+Reviewing sales in this way does not, of course, didn't tell us the exact ROI for our pay-per-click ads.
+But it did show us how we continued to benefit from a click long after the initial visit and purchase.
+That information, along with other statistics we gathered (such as the average dollar amount of shopping cart orders), helped us determine what we should spend on advertising.